tofumatt/FogBurner/README.md

 # Fog Burner

-A simple status bar application for OS X Yosemite that prevents your Mac from going to sleep or dimming its screen.
+A simple status bar application for OS X (10.9+) that prevents your Mac from going to sleep or dimming its screen.
 This is useful if you're on battery power but want to temporarily keep your screen on without keyboard input.